estivate/charts/charts/pulsar-operator/README.md

 ## License

 This chart installs both open source and commercial software.
 Pulsar, Zookeeper and Bookeeper are open source and their respective licenses are distributed with their products.
 The Stream Native operator is commercial software and is distributed under the terms of the free-of-charge Stream Native Community License.
-Find more details at <link>.
+Find more details at [add link to community license].